-Procurement Operating Manual means the manual containing the rules and, regulations, and procedures promulgated by the Chief, and approved by the Mayor, pursuant to Section 126.306 of in accordance with this Chapter.
+Procurement Operating Manual means the manual containing the rules, regulations, and procedures promulgated in accordance with this Chapter.

 Professional design services mean those services within the scope of the practice of architecture, professional engineering, landscape architecture, or registered surveying and mapping, as defined by the laws of the State of Florida, or those performed by any architect, professional engineer, landscape architect, or registered surveyor and mapper in connection with his or her professional employment or practice.